romantomjak/romantomjak.com/content/posts/go-http-middleware.md

 But this will quickly get out of hand when you'll want to apply multiple middlewares.

-A cleaner approach would be to create (yet another) function that will _chain_ the middlewares together automatically.
-Oooh, what's that!
+A cleaner approach would be to create (yet another) function that will _chain_ the middlewares together automatically and oooh, what's that!
 It's the `Middleware` type!

 ```go
 func WithMiddleware(h http.Handler, middlewares ...Middleware) http.Handler {